archimatika/DA-Samples/ftk/README.md

 Developed by [Spatial Tech](https://github.com/sptch) methodology was adopted to Archimatika`s design process.
 Set of tools was developed to fit Archimatika technology stack.
 We use openBIM and interoperability principles to deploy integrated algorithmic workflow.

-Disintegrated and old fashioned project life circle is сommon weak in AEC industry.
-Even using BIM tools and techniques Archimatika still loss data starting each design stage almost from scratch.
+Disintegrated and old fashioned project life cycle is сommon weak for AEC industry.
+Even with utilizing BIM tools and techniques Archimatika still loss some data starting each design stage almost from scratch.

 ![FTK](img/loss.png)
 In an experiment, we have been trying to implement an automated workflow across different design stages and teams.
-We automate project processes by integrating algorithms at the early design stage and using feedback mechanisms based on models data exchange.
+We automate project processes by integrating algorithms at the early design stage and using feedback mechanisms based on model data exchange.

 ![FTK](img/ProjectLifecircle.gif)